pandey-ankit/coherence-new/quickstart/quickstart.md

 3. In the above output you can see three submodules

-   * Coherence Spring Demo - Core (coherence-spring-demo-core) - Contains common code shared between the following two apps
+   * **Coherence Spring Demo - Core (coherence-spring-demo-core)** - Contains common code shared between the following two apps
-   * Coherence Spring Demo - Spring Boot (coherence-spring-demo-boot) - Provides a demo using Spring Boot
+   * **Coherence Spring Demo - Spring Boot (coherence-spring-demo-boot)** - Provides a demo using Spring Boot
-   * Coherence Spring Demo - Classic Spring Framework (coherence-spring-demo-classic) - Provides a demo using Spring Framework without Spring Boot - *We will not be running this demo*
+   * **Coherence Spring Demo- Classic Spring Framework (coherence-spring-demo-classic)**  - Provides a demo using Spring Framework without Spring Boot - *We will not be running this demo*

 ## Task 2: Run The Spring Boot Demo Application